 The Constitution distributes legislative powers between the Parliament and state legislatures.
 The Parliament is bicameral - the lower house is known as the Lok Sabha (House of the People) and the upper house is known as the Rajya Sabha (Council of States).
 At state level some legislatures are bicameral and are run along the lines of the two houses of the national Parliament.

 A land blessed in all terms be it topography, natural beauty, population, religion culture or language India is home to twenty eight states and seven union territories.
-The twenty eight states and the seven union territories are all unique in their own way.
+The twenty eight nine and the seven union territories are all unique in their own way.
 Having an extraordinary history and culture all the states and union territories in India never fail to charm its visitors with their unfolding mysteries and charisma.

 |State||Capital||Area||Population||Official Languages||LargestCities ||Districts|